moby/moby/docs/reference/commandline/swarm_init.md

 $ docker swarm init --listen-addr 192.168.99.121:2377 --auto-accept worker Swarm initialized: current node (1m8cdsylxbf3lk8qriqt07hx1) is now a manager.
 ```

+### `--external-ca value`

+This flag sets up the swarm to use an external CA to issue node certificates.
+The value takes
+the form `protocol=X,url=Y`.
+The value for `protocol` specifies what protocol should be used
+to send signing requests to the external CA. Currently, the only supported value is `cfssl`.
+The URL specifies the endpoint where signing requests should be submitted.

 ### `--force-new-cluster`